Find a Law Firm

 Find an Approved Solicitor on the Yorkshire Building Society Conveyancing Panel

 You should start obtaining conveyancing quotes from solicitors ASAP.
-After you have chosen your lawyer and once your offer is accepted you can instruct them to work for you and pass their details on the the estate agent.
+After you have chosen your lawyer and once your offer is accepted you can instruct them to work for you and pass their details on the the EA.
 As you are getting a mortgage with Yorkshire Building Society , make sure you remember to check that your lawyer is on the Yorkshire Building Society conveyancing panel.